All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Y-axis and Z-axis Linear Rods (Лінійні стрижні)

-These rods need to be wiped very carefully with a cloth with a drop of Super Lube 52004 on both sides.
+These rods need to be wiped very carefully on both sides with a cloth with a drop of Super Lube 52004.

 And that's it.
-The second time this will take me not much time.
+The next time this will take me not much time.

 After that, I replaced the sock on the nozzle and installed an additional cleaner for it.
-But there will be a separate post about that.
+But there will be a separate post about this.

 This post doesn't have any additions from the author yet.